WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 7 STEPS TO POOP

 Dehydration is another cause of constipation, especially in adults.
 Similar to stress, long periods of dehydration have only undesirable effects over digestion and bowel movement.

-Drinking enough water and other liquids is also a good way to avoid dehydration.
+Drinking enough water and other liquids is also a good way to avoid dehydration. [back to top]

-2. PREPARE THE TOILET
+2. CLEAN THE TOILET

 Step 2 is necessary because you don’t want to stay in a dirty environment.
+The body reacts fast and very negatively when we see dirty places.

 - stains inside the toilet bowl